Newly diagnosed with Pearson Syndrome

 Consider registering in the Champ Foundation Registry (CFR)

 The CFR is a research study to investigate single large-scale mitochondrial DNA deletion (SLSMD) disorders, such as Pearson syndrome, Kearns-Sayre Syndrome, and CPEO.
 Any individual or caregiver of an individual with a SLSMD disorder may register.
 The CFR aims to: (1) Identify individuals with single large-scale mitochondrial deletion disorders, such as Pearson syndrome, Kearns-Sayre Syndrome, and CPEO; (2) Gather past and future information on individuals with SLSMD through voluntary registration, self-reported survey questionnaires, patient-mediated medical record collection, and optional biospecimen sharing; (3) Make data collected through the CFR available to researchers and clinicians who are studying SLSMD disorders to answer questions regarding the disease, including its causes, potential treatments, and other topics; (4) Be the primary hub of clinical trial recruitment for individuals with SLSMD disorders.
-The co-principal investigators of the CFR include Elizabeth Reynolds and Dr. Sumit Parikh (Cleveland Clinic Scientific Advisor to The Champ Foundation). - Consider participating in the Pearson Syndrome Natural History Study The purpose of this study is to better understand the natural history of the disease.
+The co-principal investigators of the CFR are Elizabeth Reynolds and Dr. Sumit Parikh (Cleveland Clinic Scientific Advisor to The Champ Foundation). - Consider participating in the Pearson Syndrome Natural History Study The purpose of this study is to better understand the natural history of the disease.
 This will help support future research studies, and could help find treatments and cures for Pearson syndrome and other single large-scale mitochondrial DNA deletion disorders.
 To participate in the Natural History Study, participants must first register on the CFR and complete an eligibility screening process.
-Contact [email protected] if you are interested in participating or for more information.
+Contact [email protected] if you are interested in participating or in more information.

 -